Fotia13/KH1PC-French-Voices/README.md

  - This patch include an optimisation of the voices files. (the unused files let by Square Enix are deleted)
  - This patch is compatible with any other patch that don't change the voices.

  > Do you see the 1st cutscene in Neverland with Riku and Maleficient?
-In fact it's located in Monstro's files and also in Neverland's file but unused.
+In fact it's located in Monstro's files and also in Neverland's file but theses are unused.

  > If you pause the game the music will be put at 10 until next loading.

  > If there is a loading while a sound effect, the sound will be put at 10 until the next loading.

-If you want the same patch but for Kingdom Hearts 2 it's on Tieulink's [NexusMods](https://www.nexusmods.com/kingdomhearts2finalmix/mods/34) page.
+If you want the same patch but for **Kingdom Hearts 2** it's on Tieulink's [NexusMods](https://www.nexusmods.com/kingdomhearts2finalmix/mods/34) page.